lab-v2/pyreason/docs/source/user_guide/4_pyreason_settings.rst

    - | Whether to make graph facts static.
 In other words, the
      | attributes in the graph remain constant throughout
      | the reasoning process.
+ * - ``store_interpretation_changes``
+   - True
+   - | Whether to keep track of every change in the interpretation
+     | so that helper APIs (rule trace, filtering utilities, queries)
+     | can report the final state.
+Turning this off disables atom traces.
  * - ``parallel_computing``
    - False
    - | Whether to use multiple CPU cores for inference.